Skip to main content

 • EDR deployed on 100% of endpoints and servers.

-• Offline or immutable backups tested.
+• Offline or immutable backups that have been tested.

-• Documented patch management procedure.
+• A documented patch management procedure.

 • Annual phishing training.